-Defenders of this kind of disclosure in the early stages of dating will say they have nothing to hide, have no shame, and want someone to know the good and the bad, so that no time is wasted.
-Also, overdisclosing is another way to deal with anxious thoughts about what to talk about.
+Defenders of early disclosure of sensitive information in the early stages of dating say they have nothing to hide, have no shame, and want someone to know the good and the bad so no time is wasted.
+Also, overdisclosing is another way to deal with anxiety about what to talk about.
 Concerns such as “am I interesting, am I smart enough, am I funny enough,” may cause people to default to telling their life story.

-The truth is, this approach of unbridled honesty with a stranger (yes, even people who feel like immediate soulmates are actually more stranger than friend) usually leads to failure.
+The truth is, this approach of unbridled honesty with a stranger (even people who feel like immediate soulmates), usually leads to failure.
+False impressions and snap judgments can occur and result in rejection.
+Regret after premature disclosure can make one too uncomfortable to go out on another date.
 Healthy relationships grow over time, through shared experiences, consistent behaviors and appropriate boundary setting.
 The spewing of information is not a quick road to intimacy.
-It is just a heap of information that might be lies, exaggerations, manipulations or neutral information that could be misunderstood and create premature rejection.
-Time and experience lead to getting to know someone, not a personal, verbal resume.
+It is just a collection of information that might be lies or exaggerations to create premature attachment.
+Time and shared experiences lead to clarity about who people are and whether genuine interests exist for the right reasons.

 What Issues Drive this Kind of Inappropriate Disclosure?

 It is undeniable that we all want to be loved, validated, trusted and admired.
 It is a fact that such needs are met through the experience of a romantic relationship.
 Dating is the main avenue for pursuing a person who might fulfill these needs.
-If a person feels urgent about getting their needs met, they will try to move fast with someone whom they have just met and are attracted to.
-The idea of being honest about information seems to be a sure way of speeding up someone getting to know and like you.
-People who believe that honesty is the kind of virtue that will make someone see them as brave, confident, trustworthy and attractive, will impulsively start inappropriately disclosing personal information.
-This personal information out of context can cause false, negative perceptions that can sabotage a relationship before it starts.
+If a person feels urgent about getting their needs met, they will try to move fast with someone who they have just met and to whom they are attracted.
+The hunger for a connection to someone can drive disclosing without appropriate boundaries.
+A difficult family history and prior relationship experiences can drive the need to bond quickly through inappropriate sharing of personal information.
+However, doing so does not inject emotional closeness between people but it will increase false closeness and stress .
+Personal information out of context can cause false, negative perceptions that can sabotage a relationship before it starts.

 What Kind of Information Can Easily Create Negative Perceptions?

 Family information: Too often people reveal personal traumas, traits and events related to their families.
 For example, if addiction runs in your family and you are dating someone who knows very little about addiction, they could easily get scared away.
 To the contrary, if you meet someone who has addiction in their family, they might conclude, “This will be a disaster, I have already been through that.”
-In other words, this particular disclosure could cause unnecessary fears or beliefs.
-However, once a person gets to know you over time, negative, generic suppositions about you, your family and your “worthiness or acceptability” decrease, and accurate perceptions will be increased based on the experience with each other in real time.
+In other words, this particular disclosure could cause unnecessary fear or inaccurate beliefs.
+Once a person gets to know you over time, negative suppositions about you, your family and your “worthiness or acceptability” will decrease, and accurate perceptions will increase through real time experiences.

-For unsound psychological reasons, many people divulge detailed information about the previous people with whom they have been involved.
+For a variety of psychological reasons, many people divulge detailed information about previous partners.
 This line of discussion has many pitfalls, and yet with all that there is to talk about when getting to know someone new, this past relationship talk often comes up early in dating.
-Even talking about your current dating status or behavior is unnecessary and often negatively affects perception of this new person you have just met.
-Some common motivation for this kind of disclosing or asking others to disclose their relationship past or patterns can be:
+Even talking about your current dating status and experiences is unnecessary and risky.
+Common reasons for this pattern of disclosing or asking others to disclose information about their past relationship patterns are:

-· To create a dramatic atmosphere for immediate intensity
+· To create a dramatic atmosphere for immediate intimacy

 · To gain sympathy

-· To create details in order to make sure there is enough to talk about
+· To create conent to make sure there is enough to talk about

 · To create a sexual connection